Hi, I'm Jodie Fielder

 Certified Behavioural Sleep Practitioner

-For over 15 years, I have supported children and their families across home, school, nursery, and community settings, using gentle, evidence-based approaches tailored to each child’s individual needs.
+For over 15 years, I have supported children and families across home, school, nursery, and community settings.

 Close-up of a young woman with blonde hair and blue eyes smiling in an office environment with plants and large windows.